 I told you recently in “The Patient Maze,” that I was filming a video interview about Burning Mouth Syndrome last month, and it is hitting the airwaves now.

 Many thanks to Charlene Bert and her crew from NPN Media who did a great job and were very sensitive and caring during the process.

-Chicago’s CBS Channel 2 coverage was the first I saw and that link is no longer active, along with other links from that time. including ABC, 19 Action News in Ohio, and There is a subsequent story (January & February 2014) that ran on CBS Miami and News 4 in Georgia.
-June 2014 it appeared in Boston and in December 2014, it resurfaced in Milwaukee.
+Chicago’s CBS Channel 2 coverage was the first I saw and that link is no longer active, along with other links from that time. including ABC, and 19 Action News in Ohio.
+There is a subsequent story (January & February 2014) that ran on CBS Miami and News 4 in Georgia.
+In June 2014 it appeared in Boston and in December 2014, it resurfaced in Milwaukee.